wesol/GameMW/README.md

 # GameMW
-Database and files - project at Reaktor bootcamp
+Database and files - project using connection with MySQL Database